stoermelder/vcvrack-packone/docs/ReMove.md

 - A simple compression is implemented to reduce the size of the patchfile.
 - Parameter changes are not reported back to the plugin-host by default if ReMOVE Lite is used in a plugin-version of VCV Rack.
 In v2.2.0 a context menu option has been added to enable this behavior - it might cause higher CPU usage of the plugin.

-ReMOVE Lite was added in v1.0.2 of PackOne.
+ReMOVE Lite was introduced in v1.0.2 of PackOne.